arcuri82/testing_security_development_enterprise_systems/doc/advanced/exercises/card-game/card-game-part-06.md

 tests are run (and recall that WireMock should run on an ephemeral port).
 You will need to activate it with a `@ContextConfiguration`.

+Solutions to this exercise can be found in the `advanced/exercise-solutions/card-game/part-06` module.